nordnet/cordova-universal-links-plugin/README.md

   app.initialize();
   ```

-  Now, if user clicks on `http://myhost.com/news/` link - method `onNewsListPageRequested` will be called, and for every link like `http://myhost.com/news/*` - `onNewsDetailedPageRequested`.
+  Now, if the user clicks on `http://myhost.com/news/` link - method `onNewsListPageRequested` will be called, and for every link like `http://myhost.com/news/*` - `onNewsDetailedPageRequested`.
 Basically, we created a mapping between the links and JavaScript methods.

 5. Build and run your application: